 Of the hundreds of shingle roofs put on each day, how many are put on with metal drip edges?
 Almost all shingle roof manufacturers show it on their installation instructions and the Asphalt Roofing Manufacturers Association "Residential Asphalt Roofing Manual" shows it in its recommended application procedures.
 The International One-and-Two-Family Dwelling Code's Chapter 9, "Roof Coverings," states that "Asphalt shingles shall be applied according to the manufacturer's printed instructions…"

-Therefore, if you don't have a drip edges, perhaps it's time to talk to a local roofer.
+As you can see already, a drip edge is essential.
+Therefore, if you don't have a drip edge, perhaps it's time to talk to a local roofer.

 Most Critical Drip Edge Location

-Obviously, the most critical location for drip metal is exactly at the location of the majority of the drips-the eaves!
-Rake edges should also get metal edging, but it is simply not as critical.
+Obviously, the most critical location for drip metal is precisely at the site of the majority of drips, the eaves!
+Rake edges should also get metal edging, but it is just not as critical.
 And the installation sequence of the edge metal with the felt underlayment is optional in most manufacturers' printed instructions.
 You can install the felt either on top of or below the edge metal.
 And since water travels somewhat parallel to the rakes, this does minimize the need for coverage.

 Now that you know where to install a roof drip edge, you can install.
 To see how the pros install, please watch the video below:

 If water now gets under the shingles, it can cause short-term staining and long-term deterioration of the lowest edge of the roof deck and along the top of the fascia board.
 The prolonged existence of this condition can also affect the ends of the roof joists or trusses used to attach the fascia board.